ll7/paf22/doc/03_research/08_use_cases.md

 ### Pre-condition(Event)

-No traffic lights or street signs are sensed
+No traffic lights or street signs are sensed and agent is at an intersection

 ### Driving functions